 2. Act Quickly:

 Communication is the key to organizational success.
 Create awareness among your employees about the new initiatives that have been implemented.
-Many a times, employees are oblivious to the changes happening in an organization due to lack of communication.
+Many times, employees are oblivious to the changes happening in an organization due to a lack of communication.
 So, ensure you have an effective communication channel.
 And as mentioned above, once you measure the employee engagement, you need to quickly act upon it and design effective employee engagement strategies.
 Monitoring employee engagement should be an ongoing process.
 By constantly monitoring and taking effective measures you can improve employee engagement and develop a highly engaged and high performing workforce.